-To help our members make these strategic decisions, we have published the Care Delivery Innovation Reference Guide.
-We've spent the past year doing an extensive literature review of the evidence behind 25 of the most popular interventions to give providers an easy-to-use guide on what cost, utilisation, quality, access, and satisfaction results to expect from different care transformation efforts.
+To help our members make these strategic decisions, the Population Health Advisor team has published the Care Delivery Innovation Reference Guide.
+We've spent the past year doing an extensive literature review of the evidence behind 25 of the most popular interventions to give providers an easy-to-use guide on what cost, utilization, quality, access, and satisfaction results to expect from different care transformation efforts.

 Here are three surprising lessons we learned from that nearly year-long study.

-1. Not all chronic disease management programmes are created equal—without proper implementation, some could cost you money in the long term.
+1. Not all chronic disease management programs are created equal—without proper implementation, some could cost you money in the long term.

 For seasoned population health departments, chronic disease management is their bread and butter.
-In theory, these programmes are lower-cost investments in care management that stabilise clinically challenging patients, direct utilisation away from acute care settings, and preempt risk escalation.
+In theory, these programs are lower-cost investments in care management that stabilize clinically challenging patients, direct utilization away from acute care settings, and preempt risk escalation.

 However, chronic disease management isn't an easy win.
 Studies have shown a wide range in how much downstream cost is actually avoided with these interventions.
 In fact, some studies on COPD management have even demonstrated long-term cost increases, often because of an overly broad investment in services covering a range of ambulatory treatment.

-To build an effective chronic disease management programme, narrow in on the 10-15% of the population for whom you can inflect utilisation patterns using data-informed risk stratification.
-For those with a hospital stay, focus post-discharge follow-up on patient education, teaching new self-management skills, and encouraging behaviour change.
+To build an effective chronic disease management program, narrow in on the 10-15% of the population for whom you can inflect utilization patterns using data-informed risk stratification.
+For those with a hospital stay, focus post-discharge follow-up on patient education, teaching new self-management skills, and encouraging behavior change.
 Lastly, employ protocols from primary care and care management teams to co-manage or transition patients at-risk of escalation to specialists.

 2. Be strategic when investing in under-studied interventions.
 The results may not be what you expect and may require you to initially narrow the scope of your services.